deniskolosov/TextureMapper/readme.md

 To use the application, follow these steps:

 1. Navigate to the frontend URL in your web browser.
-2. Apply a custom texture by uploading an image file.
+2. Apply a custom texture by uploading an .png file.

 ## Development